siko1056/siko1056.github.io/blog/2017/03/10/getting-to-know-the-mediawiki-api.md

+---
-# Getting to know the MediaWiki API
+title: "Getting to know the MediaWiki API"

-> Created: 2017-03-10
+author: "Kai T. Ohlhus"
+date: "2017-03-10"
+categories:
+  - web
+draft: false
+---

 This article is a short introduction to the
 [MediaWiki action API](https://www.mediawiki.org/wiki/API:Main_page),